debrupf2946/Movie_GraphSerch_Chatbot/README.md

 - clone the repo
 - install requirements.txt
 - run bot.py file
-- also own OpenAI API key setting it in the environment varialbe
+Also use own OpenAI API key setting it in the environment varialbe